 University Commitment to Faculty

-Faculty compete for grants in a fierce environment.
-The ability to show a commitment from the University in support of their work strengthens the chance of positive review by panels and program officers.
-Research Computing implements a built-in institutional matching plan, allowing faculty to show matching contributions from the institution rather than just a lower rate.
+Competition for grants is strong.
+The ability to show a commitment from the University strengthens the chance of positive review by panels and program officers.
+Research Computing implements a built-in institutional matching plan, allowing faculty to show matching contributions from the institution.